aso

 Using Keyword Difficulty in Your Strategy

-Low difficulty keywords (0-30) are ideal for new apps or apps entering a new category.
-Medium difficulty keywords (30-60) are achievable for apps with established download history and ratings.
-High difficulty keywords (60-100) require significant organic authority or sustained marketing investment to rank for.
+Low difficulty terms (0-30) are ideal for new apps or apps entering a fresh category.
+Medium difficulty terms (30-60) are achievable for apps with established download history and ratings.
+High difficulty terms (60-100) require strong organic authority or sustained marketing investment.

-Combining keyword difficulty with search volume and the Keyword Golden Ratio gives you a complete picture of which keywords are worth targeting and in what order.
+Combining difficulty scores with search volume and the Keyword Golden Ratio (KGR) gives you a complete picture of which terms are worth targeting and in what order.

 Limitations

-Keyword difficulty scores are estimates, not guarantees.
-Different ASO tools calculate the score differently, and the actual difficulty depends on factors the tools may not capture, such as Apple’s personalization algorithms and the user’s download history.
+Difficulty scores are estimates, not guarantees.
+Different ASO tools calculate scores using different methods, and actual ranking challenges depend on factors the tools may not capture, such as Apple’s personalization algorithms and individual download history.